How to get MC Number

 See Unified Carrier Do I Need To Register?

-Both IRP and IFTAs are required for over 26,000 GVW Trucks, not under 10,001 GVW Cargo Vans and Sprinters.
+Both IRP and IFTAs are required for over 26,000 GVW Trucks, but not under 10,001 GVW Cargo Vans and Sprinters.

 International Registration Plan–IRP–This agreement between states simplifies the registration process for commercial vehicles nationwide.